frangdelsolar/idfl/DOCUMENTATION.md

 ```

 Access the admin interface at http://localhost:8000/admin.
-NOTE: If you are using Makefile commands, you will need to update the DATA_DIR variable in the Makefile to match your local directory structure, as well as the PYTHON variable to match your Python interpreter path.
+**NOTE:** If you are using Makefile commands, you will need to update the DATA_DIR variable in the Makefile to match your local directory structure, as well as the PYTHON variable to match your Python interpreter path.

 ### Known Limitations

 - **Data Validation on import:** Pandas **NaN** handling requires fixes in validation logic
-- Logging is not fully implemented
+- **Company data ownership:** Company defines a users that can access the data, but other models do not have company field, nor the forms validate the user association to show, hide according to user rights.

 ### Design Decisions